At the heart of this commitment is our industry-leading materials recovery facility (MRF) in Slyfield, near Guildford. Find out more here.

 Waste paper and card is transported to a factory in Kent for recycling.
-Most of the cardboard is exported to China and Indonesia to be remanufactured into cardboard for boxes.
+Much of the cardboard is exported to China and Indonesia to be re-manufactured into cardboard for boxes.

-The majority of waste paper goes to the Netherlands where is it recycled back into paper.
+The majority of waste paper is recycled back into paper.
 Dirty paper extracted from mixed waste goes to make the outer covering for new plasterboard.

 Before sending the paper and card off to be recycled we compact it using a bailer, which ensures it takes up as little space as possible so that we can transport more at one time, reducing the impact on the environment.

 Any inert waste is transported to our Runfold site where it is recycled through our washing plant.
 The resulting secondary washed aggregates are available for sale.